ZEISS/acme-dns-azure/README.md

 - running as script
 - Planned: Python package within your app

-Within [example](example) you can find example implementations for running the python package:
+Within [examples](examples) you can find example implementations for running the python package:

 - Planned: Azure function
 - (Planned): container